Committee Information

 Dr Karen Marangio

-Karen Marangio is a Lecturer at School of Curriculum, Teaching, and Inclusive Education, Monash University, with specialisations in psychology education and teacher professional learning.
+Karen Marangio is Director of Professional Experience in the Faculty of Education and a Senior Lecturer at School of Curriculum, Teaching, and Inclusive Education, Monash University.
+She specialises in psychology education and teacher professional learning.
 Karen aims to raise the profile of teachers and teaching of psychology in schools.
 Her research interests include: psychology curriculum; teaching psychological science in integrated ways to explore its value, complexity and relevance within our society, and ultimately, support a more equitable and sustainable future.

 Karen has extensive experience coordinating units including psychology education in Initial Teacher Education programs; teaching psychology in schools across a range of Australian and international settings; chairing curriculum and examination panels for curriculum authorities; and has co-authored a wide range of materials for psychology teachers and students.